 - PSY 4485 Psychology Study Abroad (3) This course examines how culture is related to human behavior.
 Relates major principles and theories of psychology to two or more cultures during a Study Abroad experience in a host country or countries.
 Prerequisites: PSY 2200 or Psychology Major or Minor.

 Global Learning Initiative Distinction Honor

-An award honoring students who build global and multicultural awareness through selected courses, intercultural events, language study, and/or international study abroad opportunities.
+An award honoring students who build global and multicultural awareness through selected global-content courses, intercultural events, language study, and international study abroad opportunities.

-Four GL designated1 courses (12 semester hours) for undergraduate students and two courses for graduate students, in addition to an international study abroad experience.
+Three GLI designated1 courses (9 semester/term hours) for undergraduate students or two courses (6 semester/term hours) for graduate students in addition to an international study abroad experience.
+Refer to Canvas GLI site Appendix A for listing of GLI designated courses.
 Undergraduate students must earn a grade of C or higher and graduate students must earn a B or higher in the designated courses.
-The EDU 3390/5590 Global Identity interdisciplinary course can fulfill one of the four GL course requirements.
-Language study in one modern language (TU language offerings: French, German, Greek, Japanese, Korean, Spanish) that meets degree requirements is equivalent to two (2) GL course requirements.
-International students receive designation credit for traveling to countries other than their country of origin.
+The EDU 3390/5590 Global Identity interdisciplinary course (see Canvas GLI site, Appendix B) can fulfill one of the three for undergraduate or one of the two for graduate student GLI course requirements.
+A Major or Minor in Language study in one modern language (TU Language offerings: French, German, Greek, Japanese, Korean, Spanish) that meets degree requirements is equivalent to two (2) GLI course requirements.
+International students receive Designation credit for traveling to countries other than their country of origin.

 1 Global Learning (GL) designated courses are undergraduate and graduate level courses in which 30% or more of the course content pertains to comparative intercultural and/or global cross-cultural learning.
 (See Inventory of Global Learning Designated Courses)